Making the Plan

 Reacting in Ways That Help

 This section of the plan is not “consequences;” it is not intended to identify punishments for behavior.
-Instead, this section is a thoughtful plan that answers the question: How can we respond to the behavior in ways that help, in ways that get us back to teaching and learning as quickly and smoothly as possible?
-Addressing behavior effectively and getting the situation in hand leaves more time in the student’s day for learning the skills identified by the team as critical.
+Instead, this section is a thoughtful plan that answers the question: How can we respond to the interfering behavior in ways that help, in ways that get us back to teaching and learning as quickly and smoothly as possible?
+Addressing interfering behavior effectively and getting the situation in hand leaves more time in the student’s day for developing the skills identified by the team as critical.

 To watch a 24 minute webinar on Reactive Strategies, click this link.